leeroywking/npm-audit-tool/README.md

   * if this applies to you then do it for each org 1 at a time
   * this will hit the github api a fair amount
   * this takes a really long time to run
-  * these make commits to your master branch directly
+  * these make commits to your master
-  * use at your own risk

 ## Instructions for use